kruprog/cam_tuning_patcher_888/readme.md

 26 - MFNR disabled.
 No ghosting anymore.
 17 - local tone mapping disabled.
 No flickering in video with manual exposure settings.
 Affects contrast, lower contrast in shadow regions.
 22 - affects contrast.
 Makes image darker and more contrast.
-15, 19 - doesn't recommended to use.
+15, 19 - not recommended to use.
 Crashes HDR video mode in stock camera.
 5,6,7,8,9 - disables sharpening.
 10,11,18  - not used in libraries mi 11 ultra.
 No effect.
 12,13,14,16,20,23,24,25 - effect unknown.
 No visible effect in my tests.